Files / United States

 Document Introduction

 This report aims to systematically analyze the series of complex dynamics triggered by the U.S. Trump administration's military action against Venezuela and the arrest of its President Maduro on January 5, 2026, without prior notification to Congress.
-This action and its subsequent developments not only exposed the profound rift and intense partisan struggle between the executive and legislative branches within the United States but also clearly demonstrated how specific policies rapidly pave the way for capital, revealing the operational logic of the "military-capital" hybrid intervention model and the "political-business complex" behind it.
-Based on extensive open sources, including mainstream media reports, government official statements, corporate reports, and social media analysis, the report dissects the event across multiple levels and dimensions.
+The operation and its subsequent developments not only exposed profound rifts and intense partisan struggles between the U.S. executive and legislative branches but also clearly revealed how specific policies rapidly pave the way for capital, uncovering the logic behind the military-capital hybrid intervention model and the operation of the political-business complex.
+Based on extensive open sources, including mainstream media reports, government official statements, corporate reports, and social media analysis, the report provides a multi-layered, multi-dimensional dissection of the event.

 Subsequently, the report delves into the domestic political game in the United States.
-Republicans generally defended the action, emphasizing its legality, precision, and limited objectives; Democrats fiercely criticized the government for misleading Congress, having vague plans, and warned of historical lessons.
-This sharp partisan struggle highlights how foreign military actions can become tools in domestic political struggles under polarized politics.
+Republicans generally defended the action, emphasizing its legality, precision, and limited objectives; Democrats vehemently criticized the government for misleading Congress and having vague plans, warning of historical lessons.
+This sharp partisan divide highlights how foreign military actions can become tools in domestic political struggles under polarized politics.

-The third part of the report focuses on the astonishing speed of linkage between policy and capital.
+The third part of the report focuses on the astonishing speed of policy and capital linkage.
 President Trump and senior administration officials immediately sent clear signals after the action, declaring they would encourage and potentially compensate U.S. oil companies to invest tens of billions of dollars in rebuilding Venezuela's energy infrastructure.
-This strong policy signal quickly stimulated the capital market, with related energy stocks surging accordingly.
-Private capital (such as funds managed by former Chevron executives) rapidly planned billions of dollars in investments, while traditional energy giants reacted differently based on their historical asset situations.
-Simultaneously, financial capital represented by Elliott Management Corporation is vying for control of Citgo Petroleum Company, the core U.S. asset of Venezuela's state-owned oil company PDVSA, through U.S. judicial procedures, with its actions highly coordinated with the government's energy reconstruction policy.
+This strong policy signal quickly stimulated capital markets, with related energy stocks surging accordingly.
+Private capital (such as funds managed by former Chevron executives) rapidly planned billions in investments, while traditional energy giants reacted differently based on their historical asset status.
+Meanwhile, financial capital represented by Elliott Management Corporation is vying for control of PDVSA's core U.S. asset, Citgo Petroleum Corporation, through U.S. judicial proceedings, with its actions highly coordinated with the government's energy reconstruction policy.

-Building on this, the report reveals a deeper interest loop of "political donations - policy tilt - commercial returns."
-Extensive public evidence shows that the fossil fuel industry is deeply intertwined with specific political forces through massive political donations (e.g., spending approximately $450 million in the 2024 election cycle), policy circle personnel holding shares, and corporate political investments explicitly aimed at serving "policy interests."
-The roles of hedge fund tycoons like Paul Singer exemplify how the "political-business complex" shapes sanction policies through political investments, uses judicial procedures to freeze assets, and ultimately seeks substantive control over strategic energy assets, forming a coherent chain of action.
+Building on this, the report reveals a deeper interest loop of political donations, policy favoritism, and commercial returns.
+Substantial public evidence shows that the fossil fuel industry is deeply intertwined with specific political forces through massive political donations (approximately $450 million spent in the 2024 election cycle), policy circle personnel holding shares, and corporate political investments explicitly aimed at serving policy interests.
+The roles of hedge fund magnates like Paul Singer exemplify how the political-business complex shapes sanction policies through political investments, uses judicial procedures to freeze assets, and ultimately seeks substantive control over strategic energy assets, forming a coherent chain of action.

-Based on the above analysis, the report proposes three strategic-level risk assessments in its fourth part: First, international rules and order face significant risks of being "instrumentalized" and "abandoned."
-The "military-legal-financial" composite intervention model, which uses force to pave the way and then uses legal and financial tools to "legally" plunder the target country's assets, severely erodes the basic principles of international law.
+Based on the above analysis, the report proposes three strategic-level risk assessments in the fourth part: First, international rules and order face significant risks of instrumentalization and abandonment.
+The military-legal-financial composite intervention model—using force to pave the way, followed by legal and financial tools to legally plunder the target country's assets—severely erodes the basic principles of international law.
 Second, the global energy geopolitical landscape and supply chain security face restructuring pressure.
-If the U.S. model of "breaking the situation" through political-military means and "taking over" with capital and technology succeeds, it will strengthen its control over key nodes of global oil and gas resources, intensifying the politicization and weaponization of energy supply.
-Third, the "interest group-ization" and "short-termism" of U.S. domestic and foreign policies are intensifying, potentially leading it to replicate similar models in multiple global locations based on "low-cost, high-return" calculations, becoming the greatest source of chaos and uncertainty, significantly increasing the difficulty for all countries, including China, to safeguard overseas interests and global strategic stability.
+If the U.S. model of breaking situations through political-military means and having capital/technology take over succeeds, it will strengthen its control over key nodes of global oil and gas resources, intensifying the politicization and weaponization of energy supply.
+Third, the increased corporatization and short-termism of U.S. internal and external policy interest groups may lead it to replicate similar models in multiple global locations based on low-cost, high-return calculations, becoming the largest source of chaos and uncertainty, significantly increasing the difficulty for all countries, including China, to safeguard overseas interests and global strategic stability.